Dina Rose, LMT

 What unique skills and gifts distinguish you?
 How would you describe your style?

 My style is an eclectic blend of Swedish, Myofascial, Trigger Point and Deep Tissue techniques to meet the specific needs of each client.
+I am also well versed in Fire Cupping which is an option for those who are experiencing chronic tension patterns, energy blockages or a sudden onset of pain.
 I go into each session with a gentle approach using intuition as my guide in order to address individual needs.

 What issues are you best at addressing with your clients?